Lavender Latte Recipe: The Perfect Winter Warmer

 Step 2: Prepare the espresso

-If you have a home espresso machine, prepare a double shot in an 8 ounce mug using your regular procedure.
+If you have a home espresso machine, prepare a double shot in a 240-ml mug using your regular procedure.

 If you don’t have access to a machine, then extra-strong brewed coffee is an acceptable substitute for espresso.
 We have a whole article on how to make a latte without a proper machine that offers some great suggestions for brewing strong coffee.
 That includes using a Moka pot, Aeropress, French press, or should desperation truly strike, instant coffee.

-Pro Tip: Because you’re adding so much flavor with the lavender simple syrup, this is not the time to pull out your expensive specialty light roast beans.
-You’ll never taste their prized complex flavors.
-Instead, traditional espresso beans are the perfect choice of coffee bean to deliver the creamy mouthfeel and bittersweet flavor to pair with the floral dried lavender.
+Pro Tip: Because you’re adding so much flavour with the lavender simple syrup, this is not the time to pull out your expensive specialty light roast beans.
+You’ll never taste their prized complex flavours.
+Instead, traditional espresso beans are the perfect choice of coffee bean to deliver the creamy mouthfeel and bittersweet flavour to pair with the floral dried lavender.

 Step 3: Froth the milk